 (2) Before taking a sample of blood from a donor, the sampler must ensure that the area of the donor’s skin into which the needle is to be inserted to withdraw the blood has been cleaned with an antiseptic.

-[Regulation 16F inserted in Gazette 28 Jan 2011 p.
+[Regulation 16F inserted: Gazette 28 Jan 2011 p.
 246.]

 16G.
 Bodily samples for DNA typing, taking of